Moroccan Western Sahara wall: Construction

-The fortifications were progressively built by Moroccan forces starting in 1980, with help from South African, South Korean, and Israeli advisors, and formally ending on 16 April 1987.
+The fortifications were progressively built by Moroccan forces starting in 1980, with help from French and Israeli experts alongside Saudi funding, with construction formally ending on 16 April 1987.
 The wall was built in six stages, and the area behind the wall was expanded from a small area near Morocco in the north to most of the western and central part of the country gradually.
 The walls built were: